FailAcademy/learning/wdp-vancouver/_slides/week-07/03-oop-plugins-widgets.md

 - information that should only be accessible and relevant to it should remain `private`
 - information that should be accessible by itself and its subclasses should be `protected`
-- information that should be accessible by third-party objects should be `public`
+- information that should be accessible by third-party objects and subclasses should be `public`

 ---
 template: inverse